UnMaskFork: Test-Time Scaling for Masked Diffusion via Deterministic Action Branching: Experiments

 \subsubsection{Types of Actions}

 We investigated the impact of different action definitions by comparing the multi-model approach against: (1) Temperature scaling ($T=0.1, 0.5$), (2) Temperature scaling ($T=0.1, 1.0$), and (3) Remasking strategies (entropy vs. origin).
 We used Dream-Coder for those baselines.
 Table~\ref{tab:multi-action-mcts} presents the results at $NFE=12288$.
-While all UMF variants surpass other TTS baselines with the same budget, the multi-model configuration yields the most significant gains, confirming the superiority of structural diversity over stochastic perturbation.
+Notably, the best single-model UMF variant in Table~\ref{tab:multi-action-mcts} achieves a 60.0\% average Pass@1 across the three coding benchmarks and outperforms the multi-model BoN Pair, DTS* Pair, and AB-MCTS baselines in Table~\ref{tab:multitask-scaling} on each benchmark.
+This indicates that UMF's gains are not merely due to model ensembling.
+The multi-model configuration further yields the strongest overall results, confirming the additional benefit of structural diversity from heterogeneous models.